Margherita Pizza

 Equipment

-- Pizza dough: make your own or use store-bought.
-Regardless, make sure chilled dough has had 3-4 hours to warm on the counter prior to baking.
+• Pizza dough: make your own or use store-bought.
+Regardless, make sure the dough has had 3-4 hours to proof/warm on the counter before baking.

-- Freshly grated parmigiano-reggiano: this is optional but adds a pop of salty flavor.
+• Freshly grated parmigiano-reggiano: this is optional but adds a pop of delicious salty flavor.

-- Canned San Marzano tomatoes: always look for Peeled San Marzano tomatoes imported from Italy.
+• Canned San Marzano tomatoes: always look for Peeled San Marzano tomatoes imported from Italy.
 These are grown near Mount Vesuvius.
+I make homemade tomato sauce with the same tomatoes.

-- Semolina or all-purpose flour: a well-floured pizza peel helps make sliding your pizza into your oven a breeze.
+• Semolina or all-purpose flour: a well-floured pizza peel helps make sliding your pizza into your oven a breeze.
 Semolina flour is more coarse and acts like ball bearings.
+Regular flour works fine too.

 See the recipe card for full information on ingredients and quantities below.